evanrich/Bluetooth-LED-Sign/README.md

 **Known issues**

-2/14/2012 (14/2/2012 for those of you in the rest of the world):  I've discovered that the 8x8 matrix pieces that I ordered from Sure electronics were the wrong type.
-They sent me common Anode displays, the schematics/orignal 3216 boards use common cathode displays.
-I've contacted a few suppliers to find a cheap display (some retailers are selling pieces for 4$ a piece, cost prohibitive, as the modules alone would cost more than 3 sure 3216 displays.)
-I'm looking into 100Led.com and a few others suppliers to try and get a price quote, although some will not do anything below 1000 pieces.
-The Board build is on hold for now, although the controller is progressing (waiting on boards to be delivered from Batchpcb.com)  I'll provide updates here when I get more info.

 * Arduino library code will not work with more than 2 displays (issue with the library, not my code)
 * Android: If a Repeat is issued to the display, it will loop the text until a new message is sent.
 * VB.NET: If a repeat and color change are issued, the display will not stop repeating until a new color is sent.